MicrosoftDocs/win32/desktop-src/WinAuto/using-direct-annotation.md

 ---
 title: Using Direct Annotation
-description: Using Direct Annotation ms.assetid: 'd9d78e74-dcab-4974-945f-e8c5d42c04b7'
+description: Using Direct Annotation ms.assetid: d9d78e74-dcab-4974-945f-e8c5d42c04b7
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using Direct Annotation

 **To use direct annotation to override the value of a property**

-1. Use the [CoCreateInstance](http://go.microsoft.com/fwlink/p/?linkid=120140) or [CoCreateInstanceEx](http://go.microsoft.com/fwlink/p/?linkid=120141) function to create the [**IAccPropServices**](iaccpropservices.md) object.
+1. Use the [CoCreateInstance](http://go.microsoft.com/fwlink/p/?linkid=120140) or [CoCreateInstanceEx](http://go.microsoft.com/fwlink/p/?linkid=120141) function to create the [**IAccPropServices**](/windows/win32/oleacc/nn-oleacc-iaccpropservices?branch=master) object.
-2. Call [**IAccPropServices::SetHwndProp**](iaccpropservices-iaccpropservices--sethwndprop.md), passing the **HWND**, object ID, child ID, the property to be overridden, and a [VARIANT](http://go.microsoft.com/fwlink/p/?linkid=127015) containing the new value of the property.
+2. Call [**IAccPropServices::SetHwndProp**](/windows/win32/Oleacc/nf-oleacc-iaccpropservices-sethwndprop?branch=master), passing the **HWND**, object ID, child ID, the property to be overridden, and a [VARIANT](http://go.microsoft.com/fwlink/p/?linkid=127015) containing the new value of the property.
 This step annotates the value.
 3. Release the interface pointers and free memory.

 The following example shows how to annotate the [**Role**](role-property.md) property of a static text control.